cameronwp/intro-to-python/part-5-imports/README.md

 ### 5.2

 Can you get up and running with `pandas` on your own?
 It's a great library for data analysis.
 Try going through their [tutorial](https://pandas.pydata.org/docs/user_guide/10min.html).
 FYI, you don't have `panda`s installed yet, so you need to use `pip` to get it first.

+Head over to [part-6-debugging](./part-6-debugging/) to try your hand at debugging Python code.